Who Should Invest in a Solo (Individual) 401k?

-At the employee level, the participant is permitted to contribute up to 100% of their “earned income” or net income into the plan.
-However, there is a statutory cap on the employee contribution each year.
-In 2022, that cap sits at $20,500.
+At the employee level, the participant can contribute up to 100% of their “earned income” or net income to the plan.
+However, there is a statutory cap on employee contributions each year, and in 2022, that cap sits at $20,500.

-Participants over the age of 50 are permitted to contribute up to an additional $6,500 as a catch-up contribution.
+Participants over 50 are permitted to contribute up to an additional $6,500 as a catch-up contribution.

 A spouse who works for you and earns compensation also has the same employee contribution limit.